Skip to Main Content

 The Honors Commons in the Maeser Building provides space to study, meet in informal groups, eat, re-charge electronics, print documents, attend classes, enjoy social events, and interact with other Honors students, faculty, advisors, and administrators.
 Facilities include the Honors Reading Room, group-study spaces, vending, rotating thesis exhibits, the Honors Program Office (102 MSRB), various classrooms, and the Martha Jane Knowlton Coray Lecture Hall (321 MSRB).

-The Honors Program sponsors a variety of events including discussion groups, lectures, concerts, symposia, socials, thesis poster sessions, and an Honors Study Abroad experience at Cambridge.
+The Honors Program sponsors a variety of events including discussion groups, lectures, concerts, symposia, socials, thesis poster sessions, and graduation celebrations.
 Students can participate in inter-campus events with Honors students from other universities and colleges, and are encouraged to present their research at a variety of regional and national conferences.
 Students may also be invited to join the Honors Student Leadership Council whose members receive hands-on leadership training and experience as they advance the Honors Program’s mission through activities, events, marketing, and other initiatives designed to cultivate an Honors community of scholars.

 Scholarships & Funding

-The Prestigious Scholarships Committee, chaired by the Associate Director of the Honors Program, assists undergraduate students interested in applying for prestigious, externally-funded, merit-based, competitive scholarships and fellowships for graduate study.
-Students interested in these scholarships (e.g., Truman, Rhodes, Marshall, Fulbright, Gates-Cambridge, etc.) should contact the Scholarship Coordinator in the Honors Program Office (102 MSRB or national.scholarships@byu.edu) for more information.
+The Prestigious Scholarships Office, under the direction of the Dean of the Undergraduate Education, assists undergraduate students interested in applying for prestigious, externally-funded, merit-based, competitive scholarships and fellowships for graduate study.
+Students interested in these scholarships (e.g., Truman, Rhodes, Marshall, Fulbright, Gates-Cambridge, etc.) should contact the Prestigious Scholarship Office (3443E HBLL or national.scholarships@byu.edu) for more information.
 Students do not need to be enrolled in the BYU Honors Program to be eligible for these graduate-level scholarship opportunities, though Honors students are encouraged to apply.

 In addition, the Honors Program offers competitive scholarships to advanced Honors students, as well as funding opportunities for thesis research, conference presentations, or publication.